 I went on a walk yesterday, which turned out to be a long walk, which, though completely beside the point, is the title of a Stephen King book (which he wrote under a pseudonym) in which people compete for a prize by walking as long as possible, non-stop.
 If your pace sinks under x number of miles per hour, you are warned twice, then shot.
 And toward the end of my long walk yesterday, I was wishing someone would shoot me.

-wonderful person.
+I began by walking to John's house.
+(On the way to John's house I saw the most fabulous VW - but anyway.)
+John is in this course with Cynthia, and is from Southern Arkansas.
+Cynthia had told me there was a fellow from AR in her course, and the instant I laid eyes on him I knew he was the Arkansan.
+He is painfully sincere, and a bit serious, and all in all a wonderful person.
 The night before we had watched a movie together with 4 other people, and John alone voted to watch "Hotel Rwanda," while everyone else opted for the "Tenacious D" movie.
 I think he was a little disappointed that we would choose to fill our minds with fluff and nonsense instead of watching a modern-day genocide, but frankly, I don't need a reminder to remain aware that humanity is still just as shitty as it has always been.
 That, and I had already seen it.
 Anyhoo, after the movie John asked if anyone would be interested in going to see where the Jewish ghetto of Krakow had been.
 I had just been reading about it earlier in the day, and so I jumped at the chance.
 So at 8:00 I set out from Cynthia's apartment and walked the half-hour to John's apartment.

 From there we walked toward the town square, and I took pictures along the way of all the architectural oddities I saw as I went.
 Although it was warming up, it was still just a hair chilly, so I was glad I had brought my jacket.
 Past the main square we finally found a bakery that was open, and bought a couple of donuts.
 About 30 minutes later we had crossed the Vistula river, and made our way into the neighborhood where the ghetto used to be.
 We were talking rapidly, continuously about this and that, and so after about 10 minutes walking in one direction, we would note that we had somehow walked past where we wanted to be, and yet hadn't seen anything.
 This only happened about 3 or 4 times before we started to pay more attention.

-one hand (I mean, why bother?) and thoroughly believable on the other, (there are numerous instances that illustrate how the Nazis really went out of their way to lend a personalised touch to the suffering they dispensed; so if true, it would really be just one more example of their great attention to detail which probably assures they will be the interior decorators of Hell.)
+We were looking for the remnants of the wall that the Nazis had erected around the ghetto.
+I had read somewhere that the wall was built in the form of Jewish gravestones.
+I found this fantastic on one hand (I mean, why bother?) and thoroughly believable on the other, (there are numerous instances that illustrate how the Nazis really went out of their way to lend a personalised touch to the suffering they dispensed; so if true, it would really be just one more example of their great attention to detail which probably assures they will be the interior decorators of Hell.)
 John, on the other hand, had heard that it was built FROM Jewish gravestones, which seemed similarly fantastic, with a nice touch of profaning-the-sacred / macabre.
 I couldn't wait to find out.

-n't see it.
+We were taking our fifth pass through the area when John finally noted the map said the wall was located "behind the school."
+Oh.
+No wonder we didn't see it.
 Sure enough, there was a school, and after some discussion of how we were going to get over the fence, we noticed the gate was left open, so we went through.

 Behind the school was the children's playground, hedged in by a cliff-face on one end, into which ran a large grey wall, in the shape of headstones.
 Sho-nuff.
 That was it.
 Visually unimpressive on its own, it was nevertheless a daunting sight when you stop to consider it was erected in order to contain people who, like cattle, would later be led to slaughter.
 The old man's-inhumanity-to-man bit is certainly getting old, and should by now be considered just one more of the characteristic oddities inherent to the human species.
 But all that aside, it was interesting to ponder.

 Especially given the juxtaposition with the children's playground, I couldn't help but try and imagine what different view on history they would have, growing up playing quite literally in the shadow of the holocaust.
 Would this make history more real, more alive, more a part of your reality, or less, and somehow diminished by its day-to-day hum-drum presence in your life?
-Someone once spoke of the banality of evil, and I can think of no greater example - an erection of clay, stone, mortar, designed to facilitate the murder of thousands, which now stands innocently sheltering children in
+Someone once spoke of the banality of evil, and I can think of no greater example - an erection of clay, stone, mortar, designed to facilitate the murder of thousands, which now stands innocently sheltering children in the playground, with no real mark left by its former use.

 From there we walked to the factory rented and run by Oskar Schindler, of Schindler's list fame.
 The sign still hangs over the gate, and for a small price you can go inside.
 John wasn't interested, as he wanted to get on to doing other things, but once again it was interesting to see a spot in history which had now become a spot in film history as well.
 Incidentally, though the movie seems to portray Schindler as becoming less of a womaniser, and growing a conscience, to the point of practically becoming a full on bhodisatva by the end of the movie, he seems to have kept his flaws intact to the end.
 A bit of reading reveals that despite having no money, he continued to spend profligately, living off donations from the Jews he had saved, staying in nice hotels, gambling and maintaining expensive girlfriends, frequently running out of money before asking those he saved for some more.
 But that said, the fact remains that he spent all he made during the war on saving people's lives, in the face of great personal danger, and as such deserves to be remembered as righteous.